APointProven/BUSI-1200-SMG/README.md

-# BUSI 1200 SMG Final Form C Auto-Completer
+# ECU BUSI 1200 SMG Final Form C Auto-Completer
 ## Introduction

 If you found this, hey, you're probably like me and like to find the easiest way out of things.
 Well I have the solution for you >:).<br><br>